DEShawResearch/msys/doc/source/dms.rst

-where :math:`f_c` is the dihedral angle force constant in units of Energy/radians\ :math:`^2` and :math:`\phi_0` is the equilibrium dihedral angle in radians.
+where :math:`f_c` is the dihedral angle force constant in units of Energy/radians\ :math:`^2` and :math:`\phi_0` is the equilibrium dihedral angle in degrees (converted to radians internally).
 The :math:`\phi` angle is formed by the planes :math:`p0`\ --\ :math:`p1`\ --\ :math:`p2` and :math:`p1`\ --\ :math:`p2`\ --\ :math:`p3`\ .
 Terms in
 ``improper_harm`` are handled by this potential function.